Dana94/2019-website/blog/2020-07-17-replacing-redux-with-context-api.md

 const colorsContext = useContext(ColorsContext);
 ```

-Now `colors` can be accessed with `colorsContext.colors` in the component!
+Now `colors` can be accessed with `colorsContext.colors` in the component.

 ```js
 <ul>